leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 The average starting cost of route optimization software is $100.
 But this price depends on a few factors.

-First, it depends on whether you just want route optimization, or do you want to invest in a more robust system and [**choose delivery management software**](https://elogii.com/blog/delivery-management-software-2020-how-to-choose/).
+First, it depends on whether you just want route optimization, or do you want to invest in a more robust system and choose [**delivery management software**](https://elogii.com/blog/delivery-management-software-2020-how-to-choose/).

-Then it depends on do you choose an on-premise solution or [**cloud-based SaaS platform**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).
+Then it depends on whether you want to choose an on-premise solution or [**adopt a cloud-first approach to managing delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).

 On-premise solutions typically cost more and require an upfront payment.
 You pay for a perpetual license or sanctioned copy of the software, but not the necessary infrastructure that supports it.
 Companies like Paragon, Descartes, and Trimble TMW offer these solutions.